carla-cvcyber/metasploitable2-on-mac-m4/README.md

-# 🛡️ Metasploitable2 on Mac M4: Your Legacy Pentest Lab Rebuilt for Apple Silicon
+# 🛡️ Metasploitable2 on Mac M4: Your Legacy Pentest Lab Rebuilt for Apple Silicon (How To)
 **By Carla Vieira — May 2025**
 > Traditional virtualization broke on Apple Silicon — but legacy vulnerabilities didn’t disappear.
 This guide rebuilds a Metasploitable2 environment on Mac M4 using UTM, enabling safe, hands-on testing of real-world exploits on modern hardware.

 ---

-## ⚠️ Why This Project Matters
+## ⚠️ Why This Tutorial Matters

 Setting up proper penetration testing infrastructure is non-negotiable for cybersecurity professionals.
 But with the shift to Apple’s M1–M4 chips, popular tools like **VirtualBox** and **VMware** lost compatibility with x86-based test environments.